laserpants/code-overload/README.md

 #### Pure functions

-The term *pure* is often used to describe a property of expressions in the context of functional programming.
+The term *pure* is often used to describe a property of expressions in this context.
 For a function to be considered pure,

 * it is not allowed to exhibit any *side effects*, and
 * it must be *referentially transparent*.